GitToMyRepo/spring-test-containers/README.md

 docker exec -it spring-test-postgres-container psql -U postgres
 ```

+# Run the application
-# The application can be run from IntelliJ
+The application can be run from IntelliJ

 ## Invoke the API either from Postman or using curl
 ```
 C:\Users\kenwu>curl http://localhost:8080/api/v1/users